RichardD242/sproutly/README.md

 ## Credits

-This project was inspired by the roblox game "Grow a Garden"
+This project wasnt inspired by a kids game